The Shame of the Cities: Background

 In Minneapolis, Steffens discovered a massive protection racket enforced by the police and headed by the mayor, Dr. Albert Alonzo Ames.
-He learned that the mayor and the police, consulting professional criminals for advice, had organized a citywide system to extort protection money from the city’s houses of prostitution, which were actually forbidden under city law, and its saloons.
-He also obtained and publicized "The Big Mitt Ledger", an accounting book a group of card cheats used to record their winnings and the bribes they paid to city officials.
+He learned that the mayor and the police, consulting professional criminals for advice, had organized a citywide system to extort protection money from the city's houses of prostitution, which were actually forbidden under city law, and its saloons.
+He also obtained and publicized "The Big Mitt Ledger," an accounting book that a group of card cheats used to record their winnings and the bribes that they had paid to city officials.

-McClure and Steffens argued over what city to cover next: Steffens wanted to return to St. Louis, while McClure wanted Steffens to investigate Chicago.
-Chicago, McClure thought, would have even more corruption than Minneapolis, leading to even greater public interest and magazine sales.
+McClure and Steffens argued over what city to cover next.
+Steffens wanted to return to St. Louis, but McClure wanted Steffens to investigate Chicago and thought that it would have even more corruption than Minneapolis and lead to even greater public interest and magazine sales.
 Ida Tarbell helped settle their dispute in Steffens' favor, and he returned to St. Louis to continue writing about Folk's efforts to clean up the city.

 Steffens then received a request from the children of the late Jay Gould to investigate Pittsburgh, where, they claimed, they had evidence that the dominant political machines were conspiring to keep them out of the city's railroad business.
-Though the Goulds decided not to help Steffens after all once he arrived in the city, Steffens found a different ally: Oliver McClintock, a businessman who had spent years learning about the city's corruption on his own.
+The Goulds decided not to help Steffens after all once he arrived in the city, but Steffens found a different ally: Oliver McClintock, a businessman who had spent years learning about the city's corruption on his own.
 Using McClintock's findings, Steffens published his article on Pittsburgh in the May 1903 issue of McClure's.

 Steffens then traveled to Philadelphia.
-In his autobiography, Steffens notes that he expected Philadelphia to be like every other city he had visited, but that he was surprised by his findings there.
-The city government was still corrupt despite having been reformed; in fact, he found, the city's charter, known as the Bullitt Charter, centralized power in the mayor's office—a reform Steffens himself had suggested in the past.
-Because of his findings in Philadelphia, Steffens later wrote, he "had to note a…new and startling theory, viz.: that the form of government did not matter; that constitutions and charters did not affect essentially the actual government".
+In his autobiography, Steffens notes that he expected Philadelphia to be like every other city that he had visited, but he was surprised by his findings there.
+The city government was still corrupt despite having been reformed; in fact, he found, the city's charter, known as the Bullitt Charter, centralized power in the mayor's office, a reform Steffens himself had suggested in the past.
+Because of his findings in Philadelphia, Steffens later wrote, he "had to note a... new and startling theory, viz.: that the form of government did not matter; that constitutions and charters did not affect essentially the actual government".

-After finishing in Philadelphia, Steffens, at McClure's suggestion, went to Chicago, expecting to find sensational corruption.
+After finishing in Philadelphia, Steffens, at McClure's suggestion, went to Chicago and expected to find sensational corruption.
 He did not find the story he anticipated.
 Instead, as he learned from talking to Chicago reformer Walter L. Fisher, Chicago reformers had waged a long campaign against corrupt politicians and had actually taken control of the city legislature.
 After his article about Chicago received a positive popular response, Steffens returned to New York to write a final article about good city governance.